cmFodWx5YWRhdjEyMTA5/Shape-Drawing-Tracker/README.md

 ## Key Features

-At his most straightforward version, this App should let the user:
+At his most straightforward version, this App should allow the user to select a list of shape among a predifined pool and randomize it.

- - Randomly generate a shape among an editable list for the user to draw
- - Allow to select all / nothing
- - Save the list for future usages

-## More Advanced Features
-Once the basics are implemented we could:
- - Allow the user to create his own custom shape
- - Allow the user to classify the shapes into categories and favorite
- - Add a Stats Activity to track what shape has been practiced the most with a calendar to display the day when the user has used the tool or not